Edventure AI Onboarding Kit

 Step 4 — Let memory make it smart

-Because the skill writes covered topics to memory (./hermes-home/memories/), each day’s run picks something new instead of repeating.
+Because the skill writes covered topics to Hermes’ memory (its persistent store, visible on the dashboard’s Memory screen), each day’s run picks something new instead of repeating.
 That’s the difference between a dumb timer and an agent: it remembers what it already did.

 Why it matters: “expand the app” and “automate the work” are the two moves that turn a demo into something useful.
 Track 3 teaches the first; this is the second — and it’s where Hermes’s skills + cron + memory finally click together.

 Try it: write the skill, get one manual run green in the dashboard chat, then schedule it.
-Tomorrow morning, check ./hermes-home/ for the new run.
+Tomorrow morning, check the dashboard for the new run.

 Productionising (beyond the kit)